teddyjfpender/awesome-snarkyjs-learnings/starter-contracts/4-off-chain-storage/README.md

 SmartContract->>SmartContract: Updates state (storageNumber, storageTreeRoot) with values from storage server Note right of SmartContract: State variables of the smart contract are updated
 ```
+## Other thoughts

+How can we make the state-updates made to the L1 of varying size?
+Instead of updating the contract's state each time the Merkle tree is mutated, we can build a solution that makes state-updates to the L1 after `n` mutations where `n > 1`.
+Such an approach maximise utilisation of blockspace and not the amount of blockspace.

 ## How to build